 She accidentally spilled 2 drops of dimethyl mercury on her gloved hand… and subsequently died in agony.

-Now it’s important you take not this is dimethyl mercury, which is NOTORIOULSY dangerous.
+Now it’s important you take note this is dimethyl mercury, which is NOTORIOUSLY dangerous.
 Methyl mercury, which caused the outbreak of Minamata Disease in Japan in the 1960s and 70s was METHYL mercury, not DIMETHYL mercury.
 We all saw the horrible picture of young kids from the city if Minamata, twitching and jerking in wheelchairs, as they slowly died.

 Well, dimethyl mercury is ten times as deadly.* It’s horrible!

 KW turned up in ER five months after her accidental exposure.
 She was sure that she had not touched the chemical.
 She apparently followed the full detox procedure at the time (she was a professional, after all).
 But…